Akunen/Akunen/README.md

 As a team player, I value good communication and expressing yourself.
 I am reliable and supportive and can adapt to changing circumstances well.

-look forward to contributing to a dynamic team and furthering my growth in the ever-evolving tech landscape.
+I look forward to contributing to a dynamic team and furthering my growth in the ever-evolving tech landscape.

 ## 📧 Contact